ARM-software/armnn/README.md

 There is a getting started guide here using ONNX: [ONNX Support](src/armnnOnnxParser/README.md)

+There is a guide for backend development: [Backend development guide](src/backends/README.md)

 ### Build Instructions

 Arm tests the build system of Arm NN with the following build environments: